 Bone marrow is soft, sponge-like tissue that’s inside your bones.
 Stem cells, which are a type of blood cell that makes other blood cells, are stored inside it.

 With a bone marrow transplant, you get healthy stem cells to replace your own bone marrow that’s either diseased or damaged.
 The stems cells may come from your own body or from someone who donates them to you.

 What is a bone marrow transplant used for?

-High-dose chemotherapy works better than standard dose to kill cancer cells, but it also wipes out bone marrow.
-A bone marrow transplant lets doctors use high-dose chemo to try to cure the cancer, then replace the damaged bone marrow.
+A bone marrow transplant lets doctors use high-dose chemo to wipe out bone marrow - killing the cancer cells that live there - then replace the damaged bone marrow.

 It can be used to treat several diseases and conditions:

 - Leukemia: A type of cancer that happens in your blood cells.

 - Lymphoma: A kind of cancer that happens in part of your immune system called the lymph system.